renode/renode-docs/source/advanced/time_framework.md

 ## Time and performance units

 Time inside the emulation is referred to as *virtual time* (as opposed to *host time* or *real time*) and is expressed in *virtual seconds*.
-Currently, the resolution of *virtual time*, i.e., the minimum expressable time quant, is 10\^-6 *virtual second* or 1 *virtual microsecond*.
+Currently, the resolution of *virtual time*, i.e., the minimum expressible time quant, is 10\^-6 *virtual second* or 1 *virtual microsecond*.
 Performance of the CPU is expressed in *MIPS* units (*millions of instructions per second*) and is an integer value.
 This means that setting the minimum time quant allows the CPU with performance of 1 *MIPS* to execute exactly one instruction.